dhaiducek/startrhacm/README.md

   export RHACM_DEPLOY_PATH= # Path to local Deploy repo export RHACM_PIPELINE_PATH= # Path to local Pipeline repo (optional only if deploying downstream or RHACM_SNAPSHOT is specified directly)
   ```
-- Optionally configure other variables as indicated in the comments in [`utils/config.sh.template`](./utils/config.sh.template) (if optional variables are not provided, the `startrhacm.sh` script will prompt you for ClusterClaim options and will deploy the latest upstream RHACM snapshot)
+- Optionally configure other variables as indicated in the comments in [`utils/config.sh.template`](./utils/config.sh.template) (if optional variables are not provided, the `startrhacm.sh` script will prompt you for ClusterClaim options and will deploy the latest "traditional" upstream RHACM snapshot)
 - Set up file permissions for the config script to be executable
   ```bash
   chmod +x ./utils/config.sh